ArthurMatthys/OverRide/level02/walkthrough.md

-Here, again it's a string format exploit, but this time, we don't have access to the environment variables addresses :
+Here, again it's a string format exploit, but this time, we don't have access to environment variables addresses :
 >level02@OverRide:~$ gdb -q level02
 >Reading symbols from /home/users/level02/level02...(no debugging symbols found)...done.
 >(gdb) b main